parsanoori/v2ray-configs/README.md

 foreign server <-> Cloudflare's CDN <-> domestic server <-> client
 ```

 For this you just need to set you FOREIGNDOMAIN'S nameservers to Cloudflare's nameservers and enable be proxy for your subdomain.

+**Bonus point BUT sometimes necessiry**: Use the script `./cftest.py` to find the almost suitable Cloudflare's server.
+Then choose that ip for assigning it to the domain in `/etc/hosts`.